H3LP3RS/HELP/README.md

 ## Privacy Policy

-H3LP is concerned about privacy of its user, especially when it comes to sensitive information such as medical information.
-So H3LP guarantee that all conversation are end-to-end encrypted and let every user choose what data should be synchronised online.
+H3LP is concerned about privacy of its users, especially when it comes to sensitive information such as medical data.
+Therefore H3LP guarantees that all conversations are end-to-end encrypted and let every user choose what data should be synchronised online.

 ## How To Use